PapayaSupreme/projpythonpresidents/README.md

 # projpythonpresidents

-Pseduo-AI Chatbot for an EFREI project
+Pseudo-AI Chatbot for an EFREI project

 Running requirements :
 - Architecture x86 or ARM64 ; at least 128 Mb of RAM